folio-org/folio-org.github.io/guidelines/create-new-repo.md

 Add a concise "About" description to the GitHub repository.
 Consider that this will also be utilised elsewhere.
 This description is near the top-right of your GitHub front page.
 (If the "Edit" button is not available to you, then see the "support" advice above.)

+Note: The configuration of "branch protection" and its "required checks" can only be done after there has been an initial pull-request (and must be done within one week of its opening).

 ## Add initial files

 There are facilities to assist with starting a new module.